Hi, I'm Martin

 Framework Icon

 A screenshot of the mobile bank on both iOS and iPadOS.
-On the right is a logo I made for one of the many internal frameworks we've developed.
+On the right is the logo for one of the many internal frameworks we developed.
 Check out the talks section for a glimpse into some of these frameworks.

 EGGS Design